 How to Create the Cascade of Ornaments:

 This project is easy!
-I installed the curtain rods on either side and then tied on the ornaments using thread that disappears against the dark grey.
+I installed the curtain rods on either side – but like I mentioned above, you can use a tension rod or even removable 3M hooks spaced an inch or so apart.
+Then I tied on the ornaments, one at a time, using thread that disappears against the dark grey.
 I staggered the heights and it helped to have a friend who could hand me the ornaments while I teetered on the stepladder.
-Then I hid the curtain rod by wrapping a ribbon around it (lightly basted onto the rod with thread).
+Then I hid the curtain rod by wrapping a ribbon around it (lightly basted onto the rod with thread – you could skip this step or spray paint the rod a matching color as the wall).

 I tried to line up all of the knots under the ribbon but they were a little shifted as I fiddled with it.
 But, from even a foot away, the thread disappears, so it’s not a problem.
-But if you can, try to keep the knots at the top so they’re covered by the ribbon.
+But if you can, try to keep the knots at the top so they’re covered by the ribbon or otherwise at the top of the rod and not eye level.

 Very pretty and subtly festive.
 I might not want to take them down after Christmas!